Marc Hunter: 1970–79: Dragon

 In 1973, Hunter issued a solo single, "X-Ray Creature" (1973), on the Family Records label.

 Todd, meanwhile, had formed a progressive rock band, Dragon, in January 1972 in Auckland.
 About a year later the group "played in the next room to [Marc] one night, and he came through and did some songs ...
 I think we were playing for a really tough crowd of dock-workers, it was really tough and he just swanned in and was excruciatingly funny and completely irreverent.
 We just thought this guy's great – he's even madder than us, we must get him!"

 Marc Hunter joined Dragon in 1973 on lead vocals, percussion and saxophone, replacing their founding member singer, pianist Graeme Collins.
 The band recorded two progressive rock albums for Vertigo Records, their guitarist, Robert Taylor later recalled "[our gigs] weren't totally original, they were doing things like Santana and Doors songs...
 At that stage Marc Hunter was playing congas and I think a little bit of sax."
 They moved to Sydney in May 1975.
-They were managed by Wayne de Grouchy who told Hunter that he should "stop playing the congas, be more of a front man...
+They were managed by Wayne de Gruchy who told Hunter that he should "stop playing the congas, be more of a front man...
 Marc was more than just one of the musos."
 Dragon became a pop-rock act after Paul Hewson joined on keyboards in 1975.
 They supported Status Quo on their Australian tour in October 1975.